SantiLopBla/SantiLopBla/README.md

 Data Science Engineering student at Universidad Fidélitas (Costa Rica) with a focus on machine learning and end-to-end data pipelines.
 I'm drawn to problems where data can change how an organization makes decisions — and I enjoy every step of the process, from raw data to actionable results.
-Currently looking for my first professional role in **data science or data analytics**.
+Currently looking for my first professional role in **data science**.

 ## 🔨 Currently building